How Does Daylight Saving Time Work?

 When Daylight Saving Time (DST) begins, we lose an hour.
 When it ends, we gain an hour.
 So how exactly does the DST switch work?

-When DST starts in the spring, our clocks are set forward by a certain amount of time, usually by 1 hour.
-This means that 1 hour is skipped, and on the clock, the day of the DST transition has only 23 hours.
+When DST starts in the spring, our clocks are set forward by a certain amount of time, usually by one hour.
+This means that one hour is skipped, and on the clock, the day of the DST transition has only 23 hours.

 Example of DST Start

 The DST period in the United States begins at 02:00 (2 am) local time, so the hour from 2:00:00 to 2:59:59 does not exist in the night of the switch.
 It is skipped as clocks spring forward from 1:59:59 standard time to 3:00:00 Daylight Saving Time (see table).

 Note: the DST period may begin and end at different local times in other countries, but the principle is the same.